drt670/MockPizzaDeliveryGUI/README.md

 # MockPizzaDeliveryGUI
-Functional pizza delivery system created using java with an embedded GUI created using SceneBuilder.
+Functional pizza delivery system developed using java with an embedded GUI created using SceneBuilder.

 To Run: